 Wills & Trusts

-Expert Will and Trust Creation for Utah County Residents
+Comprehensive Will & Trust Services for Utah County Residents

 Wills and trusts are among the most basic—and most essential—estate planning tools.
 A last will and testament, or simply a “will,” is a legal document that states how you want your assets to be divided after your passing.
 A will allows you to designate to whom certain assets will go, as well as how those assets will be distributed.
 It also allows you to appoint someone to administer your estate.
 This person is known as the “executor” of your estate, and they are responsible for ensuring that your wishes are carried out as stated in your will and other estate planning documents.